nickolasrossi/scavlink/README.md

 * MAVLink packet logger/viewer compatible with standard GCS flight logs
 * Embedded Google map for following live vehicles (a dev tool, not a GCS replacement)
 * Bridge packets between vehicles and an external GCS
+* Ardupilot simulator packaged for easy deploy on Amazon EC2 instances

 ### Big TODOs